-Many of the pioneers in Blues and Rock n' Roll music also got thier start by playing these homemade guitars.
+Many of the pioneers in Blues and Rock n' Roll music also got their start by playing these homemade guitars.

-I have many types of hand made guitars for sale, resonators, vintage style acoustic, 3 or 4 string and even left & right hand.
+I have many types of hand made cigar box guitars for sale, resonators, vintage style acoustic, 3 or 4 string and even left & right hand.

 Email me for the current price list at firstname.lastname@example.org